If your question isn't answered here, just ask.

 - Celestia runs on Windows, Linux, and Mac.

-- From the creator of Celestia, is an easy to use and beautiful solar system visualization tool for Mac only.
+- From the creator of Celestia, an easy to use and beautiful solar system visualization tool for Mac OS and iOS.

 - Our solar system and NASA mission data.